luca-arts/addattachment/docs/architecture/game_elements/metrics.md

 		- a setup file for each trial
 		- a file from KUL with their questionnaires.

-The unity application should be the master, the EEG (python script with LSLMarker stream) and GSR (openframeworks+ LSLMarker stream)
+The unity application should be the master, the EEG (python script with LSLMarker stream) and GSR (openframeworks+ LSLMarker stream) are masons.

 # decisions